Frimkron/Ascidia/readme.md

 ![](rm-images/rnd-corners.png)

-Rounded line corners that curve upwards are constructed using apostraphe or single-quote `'` characters.
+Rounded line corners that curve upwards are constructed using apostrophe or single-quote `'` characters.

-For corners that curve downwards, full-stop or period charaacters `.` are used.
+For corners that curve downwards, full-stop or period characters `.` are used.

 Corners that join lines above to lines below are constructed using colon `:` characters.